msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 I'm very passionate about my work.
 I love building good products as much as using them.
 I want my work to be amazing, which it's not always the result but I strive for excellence not perfection.
 This is the main reason I love working in product companies and not agencies: I need the focus and time to learn and understand the product.

-I've been running my own company for last 10 years: @TODO
+I've been running my own company for last 10 years: @TODO budget for hardware, travel, ..

+## Hardware

+When I was employed, I got a desktop and needed a laptop.
+I suggested one that was around 2 avg Croatian salaeris, we should buy a very good one if I'm moving away from desktop.
+They said it is too much and that I can keep the desktop and find a cheaper laptop.

+I moved to another company and wanted Mac: I was told no way, it's not supported.
+And I was suggested to get one of the laptops from a compensation with some company.
+I had to fight to be able to pick a laptop from anywhere.

+That was last piece of equipment I didnt pick myself.
+Some of the things I picked prooved to be a catastrophic piece of shit, not gonna name the company but it's abbriviated HP.

+## use full potential of IDE

+I dont have the energy, patience, time or nerves to handle shitty equipment.
+In order to be good, I need to run IDE with 20 plugins over large codebases, with bunch of dockers running not wasting time on running circles around obstacles that money can easily solve.

+## learn keyboard shortcuts

+Do you want to be faster and better?
+Learn keyboard shorcuts and force yourself to use them.
+I didnt believe in them until I started pairing up with a colleague who was a master at them: when I saw what he does in seconds usually takes me minutes and frustrates me to hell I decided I must learn those.

+Mouse is root of all evil for productivity ;))

 ## 10X developer

 The mythical 10x developer.
 Any of you here?
 So I'm the only one?
 Nah, you are just modest.
 And OK, I'm not really 10x...

 I see lot of misunderstanding of the topic, I agree it was abused a lot but the idea is not that you produce 10 times more then the other person but that you bring 10 times more value.
 What is value?
 Build an important feature or squash a terrible bug.

 Suggest improvements.
 Be the change you want to see.
 Your team is not writing tests?
 Learn how to do it and teach others later.
 You are not using phpstan or psalm?
 When you go to work tomorrow: add it.
 Learn it.
 For smaller chunks of time (<10%) dont ask for permission, it's better to ask for forgiveness.
 Do you have a lot of bugs that are creating big problems?
 Take them on.
+Take the one that has most impact, not the hardest or easiest to solve.

 When you are doing something for the first time, document it.
 It's enough to just write down what you did, copy/paste in links where you found it.
 It will be a good reference to you and possibly others when they have to look into it.

 When you are doing something for 10th time automate it. if you have to do something often, make a script and set up a cron to run it.
 Can you imagine setting up your local environment buy just running few shellscripts (@TODO give my stepX.sh example)

 If you cant automate it write a run book. (@TODO example of how to set up new microservice)

 If you see a lot of unreviewed pull requests, review them.
 Become best reviewer in the team.